-Bit/Field Name Type Reset Description 31:3 reserved RO 0x00 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description

+31:1 reserved RO 0x00 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

-2 IN2 RO 0 Comparator 2 Interrupt Status When set, indicates that an interrupt has been generated by comparator 2.
-1 IN1 RO 0 Comparator 1 Interrupt Status When set, indicates that an interrupt has been generated by comparator 1.
-0 IN0 RO 0 Comparator 0 Interrupt Status When act indicates that an interrupt has been generated by comparator
+0 IN0 RO 0 Comparator 0 Interrupt Status

-When set, indicates that an interrupt has been generated by comparator 0.
+When set, indicates that an interrupt has been generated by comparator $\mathbf{0}.$